Thomas C. Hindman: Atlanta

 In early May 1864, Union Major General William T. Sherman began the Atlanta campaign by moving almost 100,000 men against Johnston's army in northern Georgia.
 The Confederates withdrew from Dalton, Georgia, and took up positions at Resaca.
 The Battle of Resaca began on May 13.
 Fighting continued into the next day, and Hindman's division was attacked.
 After repulsing the Union infantry charge, Hindman's force came under artillery bombardment.
 Other Confederate troops attacked the Union left, only to be blunted by Union reinforcements.
 The battle continued into its third day on May 15.
 Union cavalry raided the Confederate rear, striking Hindman's division's field hospital, destroying supplies and taking prisoners.
 Around 13:00, Union troops again attacked Hindman's line, but were repulsed.
 Johnston learned that Union troops were threatening his line of communications, and ordered a withdrawal that night.

 The Confederate retreat continued with sporadic fighting, with Johnston taking up a new position in the Marietta area in June.
 On June 22, elements of two Union corps pushed forward and encountered Hood's division near Kolb's Farm.
 Hood responded by ordering an attack.
 The Battle of Kolb's Farm was a bloody Confederate repulse.
 Along with Major General Carter L. Stevenson's division, Hindman's division was ordered to charge.
 Stevenson's division suffered heavy losses, while Hindman's men encountered a swamp in their line of attack and were driven off.
 One Union infantry officer claimed that Hindman's attack was repulsed solely by artillery fire, with his infantry being unengaged.
 On June 27, Sherman was bloodily repulsed in frontal attacks at the Battle of Kennesaw Mountain, and then outflanked Johnston's line, forcing the Confederates to retreat.
 During the withdrawal from Kennesaw Mountain, Hindman was struck in the face by a tree branch while riding through a forest.
-He was thrown from his horse and injured, including suffering severe eye inflammation.
+He was thrown from his horse and injured, including developing severe eye inflammation.
 The eye injury prevented him from exercising field command, and Hindman went to Atlanta and then Macon to recover.